nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

   else createPuzzle size
 ```

+In practice most random puzzles seem to be solvable, and in the worst case where
+the puzzle is not solvable or the solver is being really slow the user can just
+restart the game.

 # Solving the game

-To solve the game we need to find a sequence of pours that will sort an initial
+To solve the game one needs to find a sequence of pours that will sort an
-set of bottles (where possible).
-In my case, I implemented the solver as
+initial set of bottles (where possible).
+I implemented the solver as follows:
-follows:

 ```haskell
 solve :: Bottles -> Maybe [Pour]